| SHOCKER SFT ELECTRONICS & PRESSURE SETTING | |

 2. If your marker is experiencing velocity dropoff, slowing the ROF will help to keep your shots from dropping.
 However, this is only a way to circumvent the dropoff problem, it isn't a fix for it.
 You should try to repair your dropoff issue when you have the time.

-3. If your Shocker doesn't have Vision, decreasing the rate of fire may be necessary to help prevent chopping in the chamber.
-If you're using an agitated loader, a BPS setting of 12-13 will work good.
-If using an eVolutionII, a setting around 15-16 bps will work.
-If using a Halo-B or Reloader-B, a setting of 18-bps will often work.
-Please note that hoppers will feed slower and slower as time goes on, due to the motor wearing out.
+3. If you are experiencing an eye problem (or if the marker doesn't have eyes installed), decreasing the rate of fire may be necessary to help prevent chopping in the chamber.
+If you're using an agitated loader, a BPS setting of 11-12 will hopefully work good.
+If using an older force-feed loader (eVolutionII, older Halo-A/B), a setting around 14-15 bps will work.
+If using a more modern force-feed loader (newer Halo-B or Reloader-B, Dye Rotor, Virtue Spire, etc), a setting of 17-18 bps will often work however most people can't shoot this fast so it doesn't matter as much for these faster hoppers.

 Eye Holdoff Adjustment: